-Content note: this transcript includes pictures of animals suffering.
+Content note: this video/transcript includes pictures of animals suffering.

 Animals in the wild often suffer tremendously, from starvation, exposure to the elements, and preventable disease.
 Rabies vaccination programs have substantially helped certain wild animals, but those programs were designed mostly to protect humans and our pets.
 What if we went a step further and tried to help wild animals for their own sake?
 In this talk from EA Global 2018: London, Oscar Horta argues that we might be able to make a truly huge impact through the study of welfare biology.